-As stated previously, the subject property is located in an area characterized by a mix of existing and planned residential communities featuring a variety of housing types, including multi-family units, townhomes, single-family detached homes, and manufactured homes; resort development; and approved and proposed commercial uses that will provide goods and services to both visitors and the surrounding residential population.
+As noted previously, the subject property is located in an area characterized by a mix of existing and planned residential communities featuring a variety of housing types, including multi-family units, townhomes, single-family detached homes, and manufactured homes; resort development; and approved and proposed commercial uses.
 The proposed text amendment and associated residential development program are consistent with Orange County's commitment to ensuring that sufficient land is available to meet the identified housing needs of its present and future residents.
-The applicant's intent to develop a mix of 253 single-family detached and attached homes and 304 multi-family dwelling units is consistent with Housing Element GOAL H1 and Objective H1.1, which state that the County will promote and assist in the provision of an ample housing supply, within a broad range of types and price levels, and will support private sector housing production capacity sufficient to meet current and anticipated housing needs.
+The applicant's intent to develop a mix of 253 single-family detached and attached homes and 304 multifamily dwelling units is consistent with Housing Element GOAL H1 and Objective H1.1, which state that the County will promote and assist in the provision of an ample housing supply, within a broad range of types and price levels, and will support private sector housing production capacity sufficient to meet current and anticipated housing needs.
 Similarly, Policy FLU8.2.2 directs that continuous stretches of similar housing types and density of units shall be avoided.
 It is staff's belief that the proposed project will contribute to the mix of available housing options in an area of the County deemed appropriate for urban uses, as set forth in Policy FLU1.1.1.